DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

         - eor: EOR that passed in
         - updateTime - Current time
     - call "**12. verifySignature**" function, pass in *jwt*, *transactionId* to it.
-        - **if return true** update the transaction and mark the status as OnGoing
+        - **if return true**
+            - update the transaction and mark the status as *Resolved*
+            - call **13. createSQSMessage** function, pass the transactionId to the function.
+                -the function will add a message to queue and at the end of the queue, it will move EOR from Reciver folder to Sender folder and move document from sender folder to reciver folder
         - **if return false** update the transaction and mark the status as Aborted add add message to remark field: *EOR* Signature not match with the *EOO* Signature
 - #### return:
     - whether transaction confirmed successfully or not